5ervant/simple-blogging-application/README.md

 > npm start
 ```

 Live preview can be seen at: https://5ervant.github.io/simple-blogging-application/
+Note: Previewing this kind of application using GitHub Pages have a few problems using React Router.